 Have you ever stopped to think about the different steps needed to pave a road?

-There’s little doubt, most of us view road construction as an extreme annoyance, something that slows us down as we try to make our way to our final destinations.
+There’s little doubt, most of us view road construction and road maintenance as an extreme annoyance, something that slows us down as we try to make our way to our final destinations.
 But, when you stop and think about it — with a truly unbiased opinion — the sight of a road construction crew rolling out a brand new batch of asphalt should be a cause for celebration, wonder and awe, not frustration, annoyance and anger.

 A brief look at how asphalt pavement has transformed the landscape